 Thoughtful Human: COVID-19 Tools, Resources, and Products, including free community connection signs.

 Coping with Anxiety & Depression webinar: This program covers ways to cope with the anxiety and depression that often accompany cancer.
 A psychologist and a social worker will both present information to help, then a patient will share her perspective.

 5 Videos to Help You Manage Stress: A cancer diagnosis can be stressful.
 Here are five of our favorite videos from patients and caregivers offering helpful tips for managing stress.

 Managing Fear: One of the most common feelings reported by survivors is the uncertainty that their cancer will return.
 Read more for strategies about how to manage the fear that can come with a cancer diagnosis.

 Stories and Insights: Stories connect people.
 Our MyLifeLine members shared their experiences with the intention of providing encouragement, inspiration, and hope to others affected by cancer.

 Support From A Distance: Even if you live far away, you may find yourself in the position of overseeing your loved one’s care or you may share caregiving duties with others.
 This booklet is written to help you navigate the issues that arise from a cancer diagnoses.
 Cancer can be traumatic for everyone involved, and caregivers, near and far, can play a vital role in providing comfort, hope and support.

 Get Updated Evidence-Based Information

-- The World Health Organization (WHO) declared in March that COVID-19 is a pandemic, as the spread is occurring worldwide.
+- The World Health Organization (WHO) declared in March that COVID-19 is a pandemic.

 - People with an increased risk of being exposed to the virus include: